arghyawning/network-file-system/README.md

 - branched again
 - Completing it in such a short period of time among other coursework

+### Assumptions:
+- Each storage server has max 100 paths with each of max length 50

 ## Files

 - `shell.c`: This is for initialisation, inputs, parsing, and calling the appropriate functions.